mind1990/tirapat-numsin/README.md

 I was having a hard time deciding how should my website look and what features to implement since this is out first project.

 <h2>Planned Implementation</h2>
-I'm planning to rebuild this website using React and also style it useing Sass.
+I'm planning to rebuild this website using React and also style it with Sass.